libkhadir/spring-certification-preparation/diagnostic/testing.md

 # Testing
 ## Core Spring 5.0 Certification Exam Study Guide

-:star: Star this project on GitHub — It helps!!

 ### Do you use Spring in a unit test?

 - You do not need to, no.